1. What is the objective of starting a new program called Digital Enterprise Management (DEM)?

 4. How deep is the curriculum in Analytics?
-Will I get the role of Data Scientist after doing this program?
+Will I be suitable for the role of Data Scientist after doing this program?

 Therefore, analytics in DEM course will develop managerial perspectives on analyzing trends and understanding their impact on business activities, although the student learning shall encompass the understanding of math, statistics and technology tools used in analytics.
 Application of analytics in the context of business is the objective of including analytics as part of DEM.

 5. What kind of projects will I get to do?
 Do I need to have software development skills for doing them?